 ECSS-E-ST-20_0020111

-In the flight configuration, solar array conductive panels and spacecraft structure shall be insulated from each other, disregarding the bleed resistor.
+In all configurations, stowed and deployed, solar array conductive panels and spacecraft structure shall be insulated from each other, disregarding the bleed resistor.

 1 Examples of such structural parts of the SA panel are hold-down mechanisms, yokes, hinges and CCL (Closed Cable Loop).